MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L02_Views.md

 1. In the pane on the right-hand side, click **+ Add view**.

-1. Select the following views:
+1. Add the following views:

     - Active Projects
     - Completed Projects